CITY OF READING, OHIO

 All entities operating a business within or doing business within the City of Reading must file an annual Reading income tax return on net profits/losses.

 The State of Ohio made significant changes to the Ohio Municipal Income Tax Laws (Chapter 718 of the ORC), effecting tax years beginning on or after January 1, 2016, including changes to Interest Rates and Due Dates of Individual Estimated Payments.
-The 2016 Annual Income Tax Return is due April 18, 2017 (due to Emancipation Day).
+The 2018 Annual Income Tax Return is due on or before April 15th or the Federal Due date.

 FILING and/or PAYING LATE– Penalties and interest are imposed on taxes remaining unpaid when due.
 A late filing fee for all tax returns and forms is $25.00 per month or portion thereof, not to exceed $150.00.
 A late payment penalty is imposed in the amount of 15% of the amount not timely paid.
 Interest is imposed at the rate in effect on all tax not timely paid.